hitbtc-com/hitbtc-api/README.md

 | quantity | int | order quantity in lots |
 | type | `limit` or `market` | order type |
 | timeInForce | `GTC` - Good-Til-Canceled <br>`IOC` - Immediate-Or-Cancel<br>`FOK` - Fill-Or-Kill<br>`DAY` - day | use `GTC` by default |

-Return value: returns a JSON object `ExecutionReport` that respresent a status of the order.

 Example: